tumblr/TMTumblrSDK/README.md

 ### UIActivityViewController

-***Note:* As of iOS 8, it’s preferable to just allow your users to use our share extension instead.**
+***Note:* As of iOS 8, it’s preferable to just allow your users to use our share extension instead.
+To share to Tumblr directly without using our extension, please use our [URL schemes](#url-schemes). **

 The SDK includes a [UIActivity subclass](https://github.com/tumblr/TMTumblrSDK/blob/master/TMTumblrSDK/Activity/TMTumblrActivity.h) for including Tumblr in a standard `UIActivityViewController`.
 It currently